top of page

 It is critical to note that the focus of Jesus’s typological comparison in both of these accounts is primarily on two specific aspects, which are both explicitly demanded by the text itself:

-1. the suddenness of the Flood judgment upon the wicked world during a period of complete normalcy (think signless, unpredictable imminence)
+1. the suddenness of the Flood judgment upon the wicked world, taking them off guard during a period of complete normalcy (think signless and unpredictable imminence)

 2. the simultaneous “same day” rescue of the righteous and judgment of the wicked